Skip to content

 Osaka

-Take the Shinkansen from Kyoto and check in at your hotel in the Shinsaibashi district.
-This area is famous for its vibrant vibe, bright neon lights, and nightlife.
+Take the Shinkansen from Kyoto and check into your hotel in the Shinsaibashi district.
+This area is known for its vibrant atmosphere, bright neon lights, and nightlife.

-Also check out Dotonbori , a vibrant district full of street food, entertainment, and illuminated billboards.
-This is the place to be for a delicious cocktail or to dance with tourists and locals!
+Also check out Dotonbori, a bustling district full of street food, entertainment, and illuminated billboards.
+This is the place to be for a delicious cocktail or a dance with tourists and locals alike!

 Osaka night street view, Japan